Lubang Jeriji Saléh

-Lubang Jeriji Saléh is a limestone cave complex in Indonesia, located within the Sangkulirang-Mangkalihat Karst in the remote jungle of the Bengalon district of East Kutai Regency, East Kalimantan province, on Borneo island.
+Lubang Jeriji Saléh is a limestone cave complex in Indonesia, located within the Sangkulirang-Mangkalihat Karst in the remote jungle of the Bengalon district of East Kutai Regency, East Kalimantan province, on the island of Borneo.
 In 2018, a team of researchers announced the discovery of what was then believed to be the oldest known work of figurative art in the world among the cave paintings, dating back 40,000 years.
 However, the same team has since found and dated an elaborate therianthrope rock art panel in the Leang Bulu' Sipong 4 cave in Sulawesi's Maros-Pangkep karst to approximately 44,000 years ago.

 Cave paintings

 The Lubang Jeriji Saléh site is one of many caves embedded in the steep mountains of East Kalimantan.
 Its walls and ceiling are covered with hundreds of hand outlines and outstretched fingers within bursts of red-orange ochre or iron oxide paint, as well as figurative cave paintings.
 An updated analysis of the cave walls suggests that the oldest of the finger stencils date back approximately 52,000 years, and the earliest actual painting, a depiction of a banteng bull, was created around 40,000 years ago, tens of thousands of years earlier than previous estimates.
 The bull, part of a trio of rotund bovine creatures, is over 5 ft across and also made from reddish-orange ochre on the cave's limestone walls.

 Based on 2018 Uranium dating of small limestone crust samples, three phases of decoration were identified.
 The oldest phase includes the bull depiction and red-orange ochre hand stencils.
 During the second phase, stencils in a mulberry colour hue, along with intricate motifs and human figures, were created.
 Human figures, boats, and geometric designs are attributed to the third and youngest phase.